10yard/dkafe/readme.md

 ### For Raspberry Pi

 1. Mame v0.196 from https://www.mamedev.org/ .
 Rom hacks and lua interface hacks are tested against this version.
-Binaries are not generally available for Rpi so you will need to compile your own.
-See compile notes in *\dkwolf* folder
+Mamedev binaries are not generally available for Raspberry Pi so you will have to compile your own.
+See readme.txt in *\dkwolf* folder

 2. Advance Mame from https://www.advancemame.it/download